Examples of scam emails

 aupair-world.net@job4u.com

-Au pairs have been asked to send money to a British advocat / barristor / lawyer in order to obtain a so called "Affidavit of Moral and Good Behavior".
+In this scam, au pairs are asked to send money to a British advocate / barrister / lawyer in order to obtain a so called "Affidavit of Moral and Good Behavior".
 Affidavits or deposits have nothing to do with becoming au pair in the UK (or any other country).

-This email was sent to the au pair from the so called family:
+This email was sent to the au pair from a fake family:

-and this email was sent from the so called lawyer:
+This email was sent from the fake lawyer:

 *ADAMS*